Workpay icon

 Salary

 It is the main component of a payroll.
 It is usually distinguished between basic and gross salary.
-Basic salary is the amount an employee earns without additional incentives or making any deductions.
+Basic salary is the total earnings of an employee without additional incentives or making any deductions.
 On the other hand, gross salary is the basic salary plus all the additional incentives.

 Overtime